Special Report on the Ocean and Cryosphere in a Changing Climate: Thawing permafrost

 Future climate-induced changes to permafrost "will drive habitat and biome shifts, with associated changes in the ranges and abundance of ecologically-important species."
 As permafrost soil melts, there is a possibility that carbon will be unleashed.
 The permafrost soil carbon pool is much "larger than carbon stored in plant biomass".
 "Expert assessment and laboratory soil incubation studies suggest that substantial quantities of C (tens to hundreds Pg C) could potentially be transferred from the permafrost carbon pool into the atmosphere under the Representative Concentration Pathway (RCP) 8.5" projection.

 Low-lying islands and coasts

 In the final section on low-lying islands and coasts (LLIC), the report says that cities and megacities—including New York City, Tokyo, Jakarta, Mumbai, Shanghai, Lagos And Cairo—are "at serious risk from climate-related ocean and cryosphere changes."
 If emissions remain high, some low-lying islands are likely to become "uninhabitable" by the end of the 21st century.
+Low lying areas including islands and the Low Elevation Coastal Zone were estimated have approximately 625 million people living in them based on 2000 estimates, with most in "non-developed contexts."